onoja5/Introvert_Hub/README.md

 # Introvert Hub

-This application provide a platform for individuals who are indivifuas to socialize and connect with like-minded people, allowing them to unwind and clear their minds after a long day or a hectic IT project.
+This application provide a platform for individuals who are individuas to socialize and connect with like-minded people, allowing them to unwind and clear their minds after a long day or a hectic IT project.

 # Purpose